jasujm/enhanced-enum/docs/enumecglib.rst

 with the :func:`enumecg.generate()` function.

-Note that, although the :func:`generate()` function will ignore any options when an :class:`EnumDefinition` object is used as argument, :func:`make_definition()` accepts all the same options, that will be applied when creating the enum definition.
+Note that, although the :func:`generate()` function will ignore any enum definition generation options when an :class:`EnumDefinition` object is used as argument, :func:`make_definition()` accepts all the same options, that will be applied when creating the :class:`EnumDefinition` object.

 .. _enumecg-high-level-api: